movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Administration pins the mount views and serializes directory ancestry.
 It locks a visible parent vnode before the namespace lock, closes transaction joins, drains existing handles, and commits the source generation.
-The administrating thread can then reserve and mutate while other joins wait.
-It refreshes parent inode and name caches before reopening joins.
+The shared administration gate also excludes writers during receive finalization.
+Separate creation/snapshot and deletion preparation builds private root and namespace edits and sizes the complete reservation without changing reachable tree items.
+Mutation runs under that reserved handle; any mutation error aborts.
+Only a successful commit permits parent inode and name-cache publication, before reopening joins.
+Deletion preparation owns temporary vnode exclusion and releases it on failure; commit transfers it to a root-cache tombstone, even if a later parent-cache refresh fails.
 Deletion first converts outgoing references owned by the disappearing tree, then drops edges recursively only when a block loses its last reference.
-Deleted root cache entries remain tombstones until filesystem teardown, and root IDs are not reused during that lifetime.
+Tombstones and the root-ID high-water mark prevent reuse until filesystem teardown.

 Live I/O copies physical mappings under a short filesystem mapping lock, released before device access.
 Only bootstrap roots use fixed chunk tables.